briebug/bba-ionic-quickstart/README.md

 "serve:all": "concurrently \"npm run serve:api\" \"npm run serve:web\" \"npm run serve:mobile\""
 ```

-Then web application will open to [http://localhost:4200](http://localhost:4200) in your browser.
+The web application will open to [http://localhost:4200](http://localhost:4200) in your browser.

-Then mobile application will open to [http://localhost:8100](http://localhost:8100) in your browser.
+The mobile application will open to [http://localhost:8100](http://localhost:8100) in your browser.

 You can see the API by navigating to [http://localhost:3000](http://localhost:3000) in your browser.